AT A GLANCE:

 2012: Appeared in 30 regular season games, starting 21 times, during his rookie season with the Revolution…Scored three goals and tied for the team lead with five assists, which were also tied for the most among MLS rookies…Scored in the Revs’ U.S. Open Cup Third Round match…Made four appearances in the MLS Reserve League…(3/10) at SJ: Made MLS debut in the season opener, playing the full 90 minutes…(3/31) at LA: Scored first MLS goal in the 3-1 win…(6/2) vs. CHI: Involved in each of the Revs’ two goals despite playing only 26 minutes as a sub…Earned one goal and one assist, the first helper of his MLS career…(9/15) at DC: Scored third and final goal of the season…(9/22) vs. NY: Assisted Darrius Barnes’ 95th minute equalizer.

-A U.S. youth international, Rowe spent time with the U.S. Under-18, Under-20 and Under-23 teams.
-He played at the 2011 CONCACAF Under-20 Championship in Guatemala, tallying three goals and one assist in two Group Play matches, including both goals in a 2-0 win over Panama.
+NATIONAL TEAM (UNITED STATES): A U.S. youth international with experience on the U.S. Under-18, Under-20, and Under-23 teams…Played at the 2011 CONCACAF Under-20 Championship in Guatemala…Tallied three goals and one assist in two Group Play matches, including both goals in a 2-0 win over Panama.